-We ask Doctoral Psychology Interns to sign a "Photo Release Form" in order for photographs, videos, and/or other images to use in university publications.
+We ask Doctoral Psychology Interns to sign a "Photo Release Form" in order for photographs, videos, and/or other images to be used in university publications.
 We use photos and videos on our department website and on our social media sites (in particular for posts about our outreach and programming experiences).
 If an intern does not wish to sign this form, they may discuss their concerns with the Training Director.
+Electronic signatures are accepted.